clepirault/WCS-NaoTri/README.md

 ## Goals 🎯 :
 * Create an app in React & with integrating the Nantes Métropole API
-* Apply Git Workflow & SCRUM methodology
+* Apply Git workflow & SCRUM methodology

 ## Stack 💎 :
 **React**